SDU-eScience/UCloud/frontend-web/README.md

 # SDUCloud Frontend

-TSDUCloud uses a web application as frontend for its users.
+SDUCloud uses a web application as frontend for its users.

 This repository contains the frontend components used in SDUCloud, logic for contacting backend services and a test suite.